 Let’s admit it.
-Certain industries can be more glamorous than others, but that doesn’t mean you can’t create engaging content?
-Read this article to add zing to the dullest of content marketing.
+Specific industries can be more glamorous than others, but that doesn’t mean you can’t create engaging content.
+Read this article to add zing to creative content for some of the “dullest” industries.

-Let’s admit it, your industry isn’t going to turn suave overnight like one of those typical “Ugly Betty” makeover stories.
-That may just be the reason why 45% of companies don’t have a solid plan to make the switch from traditional to digital.
+Let’s admit it; your industry isn’t going to turn suave overnight like one of those typical “Ugly Betty” makeover stories.
+That may be why 45% of companies don’t have a solid plan to switch from traditional to digital.

 With traditional marketing avenues like print or POS, your canvas is limited to catering to a general audience, hoping that the right buyers come along.
 You have no say in who reads your message in the mass media.
 But with digital, your broader audience profile can be broken down to the last T. You can specifically target the person who doesn’t find your industry boring!